• Skip to primary navigation

 • Provide two or three detailed case studies.
 These need to be closely aligned to the RFP or RFT requirements.
 They need to be of similar size and scope as possible.
 In the case study, you need to talk about what key personnel were involved, what issues were overcome, what you achieved and how you met any key deliverables.

-It’s absolutely critical to put your best foot forward and to make sure you propose personnel and expertise that can deliver.
+3. It’s absolutely critical to put your best foot forward and to make sure you propose personnel and expertise that can deliver.
 This means only submitting to win contracts that you have the capability and experience to deliver on.

-It also means managing any internal politics until after you have submitted the tender and not before.
+4. Managing any internal politics until after you have submitted the tender and not before.
 For example, if you are bidding for a contract for plumbing services and you have an installer with over ten years experience.
 You may also have an installer with one years experience who happens to be the owners’ son, and looking to be recognized.
+It’s best you put them both installers forward, as a supervisor and installer based arrangement.
+Any preference or internal hierarchy within your team must stay within your team, and the personnel with the most experience and expertise put forward.

 The solution you put forward has to be credible and has to work.
 For example, if you are providing landscaping services to a local shire, you have to demonstrate that you have the required personnel, workforce and equipment.
 If you are proposing to build a highway for a major construction project, you need to have a credible program.